RyanLua/Satchel/docs/alternatives.md

 ## dispeller's Open Source Inv

-[dispeller's Open Source Inv](https://devforum.roblox.com/t/405675) is a primitive and simple backpack system but lacks major features and support.
+[dispeller's Open Source Inv] is a primitive and simple backpack system but lacks major features and support.
 Confusing to develop with and not developer-friendly.

+  [dispeller's Open Source Inv]: https://devforum.roblox.com/t/405675

 ### Pros